 The Gallatin Global Fellowship in Urban Practice (GGFUP), which is managed by the Urban Democracy Lab, provides funding of up to $5,000 and support for 6-10 advanced undergraduate and Master's students to pursue extended, community-engaged research projects in partnership with urban social justice organizations in New York, Madrid, Chicago, and Oakland.
 Based on a vision of sharing resources, producing practical scholarly research, and self-reflexively critiquing systems of power and privilege, this fellowship is built upon established long-term partnerships with community-based organizations.
 Each research project is co-designed by the host organization with faculty mentors and GGFUP fellows.
-More about the program, past fellows, faculty mentors, community partners, and student projects may be found here.
+Visit the Gallatin Global Fellowship in Urban Practice page about the program, past fellows, faculty mentors, community partners, and student projects.

 Fellows are required to attend and participate actively in a two-credit seminar during which they will engage in background reading on their topics and study cities, review the ethical framework of community-engaged research, and learn research methods.
 The seminar will culminate in a required, week-to-week research plan devised in collaboration with partner organizations and faculty mentors.